Christopher Lloyd (gardener): Life

 After Wellesley House (Broadstairs) and Rugby School, he attended King's College, Cambridge, where he read modern languages before entering the Army during World War II.
 After the war he received his bachelors in Horticulture from Wye College, University of London, in 1950.
 He stayed on there as an assistant lecturer in horticulture until 1954.

 In 1954, Lloyd moved home to Great Dixter and set up a nursery specialising in unusual plants.
 He regularly opened the house and gardens to the public.
 Lloyd did not do all of the gardening himself, but, like his parents, employed a staff of gardeners.
 In 1991, Fergus Garrett became his head gardener, and continued in that role after Lloyd's death.

 In 1979 Lloyd received the Victoria Medal of Honour, the highest award of the Royal Horticultural Society, for his promotion of gardening and his extensive work on their Floral Committee.
 In 1996, Lloyd was awarded an honorary doctorate from the Open University.
 In 2000, he was appointed as an officer of the Order of the British Empire.

+Today, the Garden is run by a trust under the direction of Fergus Garrett.

+Family

-Lloyd was a great-grandson of Edwin Wilkins Field, a law-reforming solicitor, and the great uncle of Christopher Lloyd, the author of numerous non-fiction books, including the popular What on Earth?
+Lloyd was a great-grandson of Edwin Wilkins Field, a law-reforming solicitor, and the great-uncle of Christopher Lloyd, the author of numerous non-fiction books, including the popular What on Earth?
 Happened from the Big Bang to the Present Day and a series of children's historical Wallbook titles.